Skip to main content

 -Provide opportunities for questions on library resources and research assistance

-Register for the Virtual (Zoom) Session on August 26th
+Register for the January 22nd Session

 One-Click Citations and Bibliographies

-Tuesday September 16th 4:30 - 5:30pm (Virtual)
+Tuesday February 3rd 4:30 - 5:30pm

 Whether you're working on a course research project, finishing your comps, or writing your thesis/dissertation, keeping track of your sources can be dauting.
 Not to mention making sure your citations and references are formatted correctly!
 Facilitated by Jennifer Sharkey from Milner Library, learn how to use a free source management tool called Zotero so that you can easily and quickly collect and organize your sources; AND in Microsoft Word insert in-text citations and generate bibliographies with a click of a button.